 The nude portrait bust of Antinous was found in 1856 during building works in Patras in the northern Peloponnese, along with a second identical bust of Antinous of similar dimensions and type, which is displayed in room 31a of the museum and currently on show in the temporary exhibition (inv. no. 417).

 In antiquity, the city of Patras was known as Patrae (or Patrai), and like its modern successor, it was the northwest Peloponnese’s chief city.
-At the time of Hadrian’s reign, Patrae had been a Roman colony for more than a hundred years (founded by Augustus in 16-15 BC under the name Colonia Augusta Achaia Patrensis).
+During Hadrian’s reign, Patrae had been a Roman colony for over a hundred years (founded by Augustus in 16-15 BC under Colonia Augusta Achaia Patrensis).
 Pausanias (7.18-22), the Greek traveller and geographer of the 2nd century AD, is the chief chronicler of the remains of Roman Patras.
 He mentions a sanctuary of Artemis Laphria on the Acropolis, a sanctuary of Mother Dindymene, a temple of Olympian Zeus in the marketplace, other sanctuaries to Asklepios, Aphrodite, Demeter, Serapis, a shrine to Poseidon, an agora, a harbour, a theatre and an odeon (music hall).

 Next to the colossal bust of Antinous, a never-seen-before inscribed base of a monument dedicated to Hadrian was presented.
 Dated to AD 132, the dedication is an authentic testimony by Athenian citizens to the recognition of Hadrian’s benefactions to their city.
 They address their Emperor as Olympios (Ὀλύμπιον), Saviour (σωτήρ) and Builder (κτίστῃ).
 This dedication was orchestrated when Hadrian inaugurated the Temple of Olympian Zeus, founded the Panhellenion and established the Panhellenia Games.

-All three titles are encountered on numerous altars, inscriptions and statue bases honouring the philhellenic Emperor for his benefactions to the city.
+All three titles are encountered on numerous altars, inscriptions and statue bases honouring the Philhellenic Emperor for his benefactions to the city.
 The spring of AD 132 saw the formal dedication of the Temple of Olympian Zeus, constructed over six hundred years and finally completed as part of Hadrian’s civic program.
 While the temple was originally dedicated to Zeus, it became a centre for the imperial cult.
-Zeus and Hadrian were worshipped together as symbomoi theoi (sharing the same altar), and many statues and dedications were displayed in the vicinity of the Temple of Zeus.
+Zeus and Hadrian were worshipped together as symbomoi theoi (sharing the same altar), and many statues and dedications were displayed near the Temple of Zeus.

 Antinous is shown wearing the royal short kilt of the Pharaohs (shendyt), a head-cloth (nemes) with its damaged cobra (uraeus).
 This statue from Marathon is one of several Egyptianising portraits of Antinous, the most famous of which is the Vatican statue found at Hadrian’s Villa. (see image here).